CADWRDeltaModeling/test/README.md

     `--amend`: When  `git commit --amend` is run, user can change the last commit message.

 - `push`

+    Pushes all commited changes to remote repo.

 - `pull`

+    Downloads the contents of the remote repo to the local repo.

+    Frequently used options:

+    `--rebase`

 - `reset`

     Frequently used options: